 One of the key focus areas of the Board on corporate governance practices during the financial year were to align the Group's corporate governance practices and disclosure requirement with the MCCG.
-During the financial year and up to the date of this report, the Board had updated and enhanced relevant charter, policies and terms of reference, namely, the Board Charter, Terms of Reference of Audit Committee, Nomination Committee, Remuneration Committee and Board Risk Management Committee, Code of Conduct, Whistle-Blowing Policy, Remuneration Policy, Policy and Procedure on Nomination and Selection of Director and Senior Management as well as Policy on Independence Assessment of Independent Director.
-During the financial year under review, the Board has also established a Board Risk Management Committee and put in place a formal Risk Management Framework and Policy.
+During the financial year and up to the date of this report, the Board had updated and enhanced the Terms of Reference of Board Risk Management Committee Whistleblowing Policy and Group Risk Management Framework as well as put in place a formal Anti-Bribery and Corruption Framework and Anti-Bribery and Corruption Policy.
 An update of the risk registers was undertaken during the financial year and reported to Board Risk Management Committee and the Board for structured risk management and monitoring.

-In the medium to longer term, the Board is to consider to strengthen the independent elements within the Board by increasing the number of Independent Directors so that the Independent Directors to make up at least half of the composition of the Board, to have women representation at the senior management level (shall such vacancy available at the senior management level) and to leverage technology to facilitate voting in absentia and remote shareholders' participation at General Meetings.
+In the medium to longer term, the Board is to consider strengthening the independent elements within the Board by increasing the number of Independent Directors so that the Independent Directors make up at least half of the composition of the Board, to have women representation at the Senior Management (shall such vacancy available at the Senior Management level) and to leverage technology to facilitate voting in absentia and remote shareholders' participation at General Meetings.

-Additional Disclosure under the MMLR
+Additional Disclosure Under MMLR